 The Performance Concentration involves a sequence of acting courses, including classical styles, improvisational techniques, musical theatre performance, and the business of acting.
 The sequence culminates in a Senior Showcase in New York City.
 Students may also select from a wide variety of courses in Dance, Movement, and Voice and Diction.
 An audition is required for acceptance into the program.
-Highlights of the Performance Concentration include:

 Private voice lessons regularly held on campus with Music faculty.